section-engineering-education/engineering-education/content/articles/building-a-sheep-wolves-grass-agent-based-model-from-scratch/index.md

 The `draw()` block functions like a loop.
 What we write inside of it will run several frames per second.
 This way we can update our initial state and create animations and interactions.
 It's like the functioning of a game.
 In the `draw()` block we usually draw objects and shapes, move them and update their state.

-I didn't show any concrete p5.js real example yet but don't worry, we'll see it along with the tutorial.
+We didn't show any concrete p5.js real example yet but don't worry, we'll see it along with the tutorial.

 ### The Sheep - Wolves - Grass Model